To create content for the SODA LED Façade screen you should have the following core competencies:

 Whichever part of the video/image covers a light in the map, the physical light on the building shows that part of the image in points of colour.

 To explain the concept further, imagine if the light map was inverted where the dots became transparent, making it into a stencil, and when that covers the video layer the video shines through each hole.
-Bare in mind this isn’t how it actually works, but it helps to think of this concept when producing your content.
+Bear in mind this isn’t how it actually works, but it helps to think of this concept when producing your content.

 Obviously doing something like this would be time consuming, with you trying to get the position right rather than doing the nice creative stuff.